pietrofranceschi/HomogenMSI/README.md

 ### Inputs

-For DHI calculation, certain parameters need to define:
+DHI formula requires following input parameters:

 1. Filename: MSI data folder location in user computer
 2. Binned: m/z bins which can create using CreateBin function
 3.	mzs: list of desired mz values: 1 drug, 2 mask, 3 internal standard (optional).In the absence of m/z for mask image, drug image will be used to create tissue mask image.
 4. QuntLevel: Intensity quantization level to be used, ex: 8, 16, 32
-5.	mz_end: last m/z value for the subset section in mz spectrum (optional)
-6. Bkg : ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
+5. Bkg : ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
 If this is not a case with the user, use ‘F’.
 Default value is ‘T’

 ### Example

 binned = CreateBin(folderpath)
+mzs = c(284.2,281.2,289.2)

-DHI = CalculateDHI(folderpath,binned,mz_drug=284.2,QuntLevel=8,mz_mask=281.2,mz_std=289.2,mz_end=300)
+DHI = CalculateDHI(folderpath,binned,mzs,QuntLevel=8)

 ## Contact